 DP Fox Ventures, LLC

-Daniel DeVos is chairman, president and chief executive officer of DP Fox Ventures, LLC, a diversified management company with interests in real estate, transportation, and sports and entertainment.
+Daniel DeVos is chairman and chief executive officer of DP Fox Ventures, LLC, a diversified management company with interests in real estate, transportation, and sports and entertainment.

 DeVos also is chair of the Orlando Magic (NBA), and president and chief executive officer of the Grand Rapids Griffins (AHL).
 In addition, DeVos is chairman and chief executive officer of Georgian International, Ltd., president and chief executive officer of Fox Motor Group and a partner in CWD Real Estate Investments.
 DeVos is also a member of the board of directors of Alticor, parent company of Amway.

-In the community, DeVos is the current board president of Hope Network and the Hope Network Foundation and is a board member of the Family Outreach Center in Grand Rapids.
+In the community, DeVos is the current board president of Hope Network and a member of the Hope Network Foundation board and is a board member of the West Michigan Sports Commission.
 He is a past chairman of the Economic Club of Grand Rapids.

 DeVos earned a bachelor’s degree in 1980 and an honorary doctor of laws in 1999 from Northwood University.
 Over the years Northwood has honored him as an Outstanding Alumni awardee, Outstanding Business Leader, and Automobile Dealer Education awardee.
 He has served on Northwood’s Board of Trustees since 1997.